 For my personal work and fun shoots, I generally like to keep it as light as possible.
 Below is the general list, but I also add and subtract things based on what I’m shooting or where I’m going.
 Actually, for many personal shoots, the X-T4 with just the XF 27mm pancake lens is all I bring.

 I love the Godox system for their performance and value.
 It also fills in a lot of gaps within the Fujifilm flash ecosystem.
 I typically use these lights with various modifiers for portraits, product, and food photography shoots.
+I’ve also included my favorite modifiers and light stands.

 I am an ambassador for f-stop Gear.
 Their bags are well-designed and the ICU system provides so much flexibility in how you configure your pack for each shoot.
 Below is my current go-to setup.